Zybulon/h5pandas/README.md

 - If your data is scattered over thousands of small hdf5 files and you want to open them all.
 - When your data are not columns and therefore they cannot be represented by series.

+### How can it be faster than PyTables ?
+Pandas uses PyTables to read and write to/from HDF5 files.
+PyTables is an excellent package that allows extremely fast writing and reading.
+However PyTables is well suited for row-sorted data, it stores all data as consecutive rows while pandas need data separated as columns (one for each Serie).
+This means PyTables has to load all the data into memory and then pandas as to rearrange it to fit its columns paradigm.
+On the opposite, h5pandas stores arrays and dataframes into HDF5 files by separating each columns from each others.
+That means it can retrieves them independently and only when needed.
+This is what makes h5pandas well-suited from pandas.

 ## Files compatibilty
 h5pandas is fully compatible with h5py: you can write a dataset with one library and read with the other.